 When I don’t have time to properly treat my muscles I usually do simple stuff.
 I stretch, drink a ton of water, take a hot bath (I want me a hot-tub) and then stretch again after.
 The stretching routine I have takes about 5-10 minutes, it is important to get all the muscle groups.
 I’ll go over more specific things that can be done to more specifically treat the muscles from your feet the your hip flexors.
 I won’t be including upper body work though as that would take too long.
 Make sure you are very well hydrated!
 That alone can lead to muscle soreness and cramping.
 I have a background in massage therapy so I can’t tell you everything I do to recover after a game as some of the things I do are considered advanced techniques.
 But, here are some simple tricks for relieving muscle pain.

 Feet: This one will treat the muscles and fascia in the feet.
-First off I start by rolling either a baseball or a can of Axe/ Shaving cream under my foot.
+First off I start by rolling either a baseball or a something as simple as a can of Shaving cream under my foot.
+If you want something more specific, here are several highly rated foot rollers to check out.
 I then follow it up by applying pressure to any additional sore spots and holding it until the soreness goes away.
 After that I follow up with another stretch.
 When my plantar fascitis is acting up doing this routine reduces the pain dramatically.

 Calves: After spending 90 minutes on the balls of your feet your calves can get pretty sore and tight!
 Treating the muscles that make up the calf can further help treat the feet as well as the hamstrings so getting this area is important.
 It might sound weird but what I do is roll the muscles out with a rolling pin!
 It works pretty well actually, I just make sure I wash it when I’m done.
 After that I do something called “pin and stretch” from the attachment site of the Achilles tendon all the way up to the meaty part of the muscles.
 I then stretch when I’m done.